cloudspannerecosystem/spanner-schema-diff-tool/AddingCapabilities.md

 add new high level parser capabilities such as top level statements, table options, etc.

-5) Optionally, but recommended add test cases to the `DDLParserTest` class to verify that these unsupported operations fail during parsing.
+5) For each parser capability that has been added, add test cases to the `src/test/resources/ddlParserUnsupported.txt` file to verify that these unsupported operations fail during parsing.

 ## Run a test and fix bugs